rust-lang/google-summer-of-code/README.md

 - Past Google Summer of Code projects
   - [2024](gsoc/past/2024.md)

 We invite contributors that would like to participate in projects such as GSoC or that would just want to find a Rust project that they would like to work on to examine the project list and use it as an inspiration.
 Another source of inspiration can be the [Rust Project Goals](https://rust-lang.github.io/rust-project-goals/index.html), particularly the orphaned goals.
+However, you can also work on these projects outside of GSoC or other similar projects!
+We welcome all contributions.

 If you would like to participate in GSoC, please read [this](gsoc/README.md).
 If you would like to discuss projects ideas or anything related to them, you can do so on our [Zulip](https://rust-lang.zulipchat.com/).